wp-plugins/contact-form-7-integrations/readme.txt

 4. Welcome screen

 == Changelog ==

+= 1.2.1 =
+New: Added Categories and objectives in the startup wizard.

 = 1.2 =
 Upgraded API calls, fixed some bugs and replaced deprecated API call methods.